NCCU School of Library and Information Sciences

 Language requirement

 Students are also required to demonstrate knowledge of a foreign language, sign language, statistics, or a computer language.
-This requirement may be fulfilled by one semester of course work (3 hrs credit) in a foreign language, sign language, statistics, or a computer language at the undergraduate or graduate level.
+This requirement may be fulfilled by two semesters of course work (6 hrs credit) in a foreign language, sign language, statistics, or a computer language at the undergraduate or graduate level.
 Original transcripts showing the pertinent courses must be provided as evidence prior to the application for graduation.
-Alternatively, the requirement may be fulfilled (a) if the student passes a modern language examination administered for this purpose by the Modern Foreign Language Department at North Carolina Central University in French, German, or Spanish, or (b) if the student has a currently valid professional IT certification.
+Alternatively, the requirement may be fulfilled (a) if the student passes a modern language examination administered for this purpose by the Modern Foreign Language Department at North Carolina Central University, or (b) if the student has a currently valid professional IT certification.
 No courses taken for this purpose may be counted for course credit toward the master's degree.